Can you guess?

 For ladies whose arms, lips, stomachs or other frustratingly hairy body parts require constant maintenance: there's an upside!

 Apparently, our body has two types of hair: vellus and terminal.
 The vellus hair is fine, non-pigmented and unresponsive to hormones.
 Terminal hair, on the other hand, is generally long, coarse and dark.
 It also changes based on our hormones.

 So, the unfortunate mustache post-menopausal women often battle?
 That's terminal hair on hormones.
 How does this relate to sex, you ask?

 Here's how the Times of India describes the connection:

 Many women don't have orgasms from intercourse alone, hence the plethora of gels, shots and tips to try and make it happen.
-For those who've tried to no avail, that their chemical makeup is to blame may or may not provide relief.
-Of course, an increased level of testosterone is not the only factor.
-Painful conditions like vulvodynia make sex, let alone orgasm, virtually impossible for some women.
+Of course, an increased level of testosterone isn't the only factor; painful conditions like vulvodynia make sex, let alone orgasm, virtually impossible for some women.